poulpe/padel-tracker/README.md

 Small app to keep track of Padel matches

 ## Overview
-Padel Tracker is a small app to keep track of Padel matches with my friends and allowing analysis over time.
+Padel Tracker is a small app to keep track of Padel matches with my friends and enabling analysis of our progresses over time.
 It provides player rankings using an Elo-based system and maintains a history of matches, teams, and individual performances.

 The application is hosted on **Streamlit Community Cloud**